MicrosoftDocs/cpp-docs/docs/extensions/generic-classes-cpp-cli.md

 John, 234
 ```

-## Example of generic class with event
+## Example: Generic class with event

 The next example shows a generic class with an event.